 Each year, across Australia, the CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
 Throughout the week you will see Children’s Book Character Parades and talented librarians creating amazing displays.
 Teachers and librarians dress up as story book characters from featured books and children get to celebrate their favourite characters in costume.

-Additional information about Book Week and The Children’s Book Council of Australia can be found here.
+In 2020 Book Week will be held from August 22nd to 28th, additional information about Book Week and The Children’s Book Council of Australia can be found here.